Mondego/oreo/README.md

  `<number of processes>` can be any number of processes you want to execute this script with.
 To make the execution process simple, set this number to 1; however, one can specify any number he/she desires to.
  `<type of input which is either directory or zip>` enter `d` if your input type is directory, and enter `z` if it is `zip` `<absolute path to input>` enter the absolute path to your input directory or input the `zip` or `tgz` file.
+After issuing this command, look for two files in the same directory: metric.out and metric.err.
+Any possible error will be printed in metric.out file, and metric.err shows the progress of metric calculation process.
+Once the process is ended, done! will be printed in the last line of metric.out file.
  When the process ends, you will have several sub-directories created in the `python_scripts` directory based on the number of processes you have specified.
 These files are in the format of `<number>_metric_output` where `<number>` is the process number.
 Since in our example the number of processes is 1, there would be a single sub-directory named `1_metric_output`.
 Inside this sub-directory, there is an output file named `mlcc_input.file`.
 This file will be used as an input for Oreo.
 Please note that if you have executed `metricCalculationWorkManager.py` with several processes, you will have several `<number>_metric_output`  files (equal to the number of processes you have speficied), and you need to concatenate all `mlcc_input.file` files inside each process's sub-directory to have a single file.
 In our example of having one process, you just need `mlcc_input.file` which is inside `1_metric_output` subdirectory.

 ## Setting Up Oreo